-University of the West's policy regarding confidentiality is in keeping with the Family Educational Rights and Privacy Act (FERPA), which affords student certain rights with respect to their education records, a summary of which follows.
+University of the West's policy regarding confidentiality is in keeping with the Family Educational Rights and Privacy Act (FERPA), which affords students certain rights with respect to their education records, a summary of which follows.
 They are:

-- 1. The right to inspect and review the student's education records within 45 days of the day University of the West receives a request for access. - 2.
-The right to request the amendment of the student's education records that the student believes is inaccurate. - 3.
+The right to inspect and review the student's education records within 45 days of the day University of the West receives a request for access.

+The right to request the amendment of the student's education records that the student believes to be inaccurate.

 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.